 Learning from our experience in Tulia, Friends of Justice launched narrative-based campaigns in Texas, Louisiana, Arkansas and Mississippi designed to empower local communities and to hold public officials accountable for equal justice.
 For more, see our page dedicated to ongoing narrative campaigns.

-We are currently focused on the case of Curtis Flowers, an innocent man from Winona, Mississippi, who is the victim of a botched investigation so corrupt it would be funny . . . if Curtis wasn’t sitting in a sweltering cell on death row.
+Curtis Flowers, an innocent man from Winona, Mississippi, was the victim of an investigation so corrupt it would be funny . . . if it hadn’t deprived Mr. Flowers of 23 years of his life.
 In late June, 2019, the sixth conviction of Curtis Flowers was vacated by the Supreme Court.
-This is great news, but the prosecutor has the option on taking Curtis to trial for the seventh time on the same charges (that’s not a typo).
-Friends of Justice has been drawing attention to this case for over a decade and we’re in for the long haul.
+This was great news, but the prosecutor has the option on taking Curtis to trial for the seventh time on the same charges (that’s not a typo).
+Now, thanks in part to the groundbreaking work of Friends of Justice, Curtis is free and living with his family!

 Participate with a secure donation to Friends of Justice today!

 Become a monthly supporter and receive our thank-you gift: a copy of Taking Out the Trash, the story of the Tulia drug sting scandal that gave birth to our movement for justice.

 Taking Out the Trash in Tulia, Texas by Dr. Alan Bean

 “Be prepared, as once you start reading Taking Out the Trash, chances are you won’t put the book down until you’re finished.”

 Also available for purchase on Amazon.com